 If a student formally withdraws from PCM at any point following registration, they can only be readmitted by resubmitting an application during an open-enrollment period.
 Such student(s) will be placed at the bottom of the waitlist upon expressing a desire to re-register.

-Expulsion of a Student From PCM

-PCM does not use expulsion as a primary means of discipline.
-In the rare event that a student is expelled, and due process has occurred, and the student wants to re-enroll, they must complete the re-enrollment process outlined in the school’s Discipline Policy prior to being eligible to return to school.

 Student Withdrawal and Transfers

 Withdrawal: If a parent wishes to withdraw or transfer a student from the school, it is the parent’s responsibility to notify the Head of School.
 In some cases, the Head of School may want to meet with the student’s parents as well.
 In addition, the student must follow the returning student policy if they wish to return to the school.
 Students will not receive official transcripts until all school materials are returned and any fees are paid.
-PCM will conduct exit interviews with families to collect feedback and data about withdrawal reasons.
+PCM will offer to conduct exit interviews with families to collect feedback and data about withdrawal reasons.

 Transfer: The school will NOT restrict the ability of parents/guardians to exit a particular school, apply for admission at any other school, enroll at another school, or maintain a waitlist slot at another school.